SolarKnightsRacing/SKR-Core/Administration/Work-Journals/Crossan-Malachy.md

 ## Todo
 - [ ] I need to add DFM learning resources to the SKR-Resources repo

+## 2025-06-27
+- Drafted PVF and sent it to putnam
+- Uploaded the empty form and template to SKR-Core

 ## 2025-06-26
 - Messaged FSGP Coordinator
 - joined the CECS RSO Leadership discord